SUSYUSTC/MathTranslate/README.md

 ## Further developments
 1. Automatically extract images from pdf, process images in a batch and output a single translated pdf by one click!
+2. Reduce the number of mathpix requests by open-source techniques.
-2. A more user-friendly interface.
+3. A more user-friendly interface.

-If you are interested in making contribution, please contact me by susyustc@gmail.com or Wechat account sunjiace2262.
+If you are interested in making contributions, please contact me by susyustc@gmail.com or Wechat account sunjiace2262.